EFerriss/Pynams/README.md

 Process and interpret FTIR spectra with emphasis on water in nominally anhydrous minerals (NAMs)

 Pynams includes tools for
-* Plotting FTIR spectra
+* Interpeting H profiles based on FTIR spectra
-* Drawing linear and quadratic baselines
+* Creating consistent baselines across profiles
-* Determining the resulting area under the curves
-* Syncing with Matlab code for peak fitting
+* Determining and plotting integrated areas across profiles
 * Estimating water concentrations
-* Handling diffusion profile data, including that from uncut ("whole-block") samples
+* Working with peak-specific data
+* Modeling diffusion in 1D and 3D

 Here are [simple examples and explanations](https://github.com/EFerriss/Pynams/blob/master/EXAMPLES.ipynb) in a jupyter notebook.
 That file also doubles as a test file, so if you change anything in the code, it's a good idea to try re-running the jupyter notebook to make sure you didn't break anything.